ProfessorKazarinoff/ansible-pressbooks/README.md

 ## Tutorial

 Create vm.
-Digital Ocean is used for testing.
+Link domain to vm with A records and AAAA records.

 copy inventory-example file and save as inventory